Verdone/Verdone/README.md

   </a>
 </p>

-- 🌱 I'm currently learning how to use PHP and MySQL for web development.
+- 🌱 I'm currently learning how to use PHP and MySQL for web development (and XAMPP with phpMyAdmin).
 <p align="center">
   <a href="https://skillicons.dev">
     <img src="https://skillicons.dev/icons?i=php,mysql" />